 Oyster Omelette 蚵仔煎

 Crisp edges surround a chewy egg batter filled with fresh oysters and greens, topped with a sweet garlicky sauce.
-So many textures and flavors packed into one dish, more reminiscent of a thick crepe rather than an omelette.
+So many textures and flavors packed into one dish, more reminiscent of a thick crepe rather than an omelet.
 60 NT.
 Limited seating.

 No. 20 Huanggang Road